backand/docs/source/includes/_backand_features.md

 ### SSO (Single Sign On)
 Many organizations make use of tools like Active Directory in order to provide a central source of user-based authentication.
 This system is often used to drive a Single Sign On (SSO) feature in the organization, allowing users to simply use one set of credentials for all of the apps that they need to work with.
 Backand provides a method to incorporate SSO functionality using an override server-side action.
 This action allows you to perform your own authentication (via web-service calls to the domain controller, for example), and lets you return one of three actions.

-* Returning 'allow' allows the user access to the requested resource = in this case, you can return additional information in the 'additionalTokenInfo' variable, which is added to the Backand authentication result.
-You may access this later by using the getUserDetails function of the Backand SDK.
+* Returning `allow` allows the user access to the requested resource = in this case, you can return additional information in the `additionalTokenInfo` variable, which is added to the Backand authentication result.
+You may access this later by using the `getUserDetails` function of the Backand SDK.
-* Returning "deny" overrides Backand's auth, and provides an 'Access Denied' mesage.
+* Returning `deny` overrides Backand's auth, and provides an 'Access Denied' message.
-* Returning 'ignore' allows you to ignore the custom action, instead relying upon Backand's default authentication methods.
+* Returning `ignore` allows you to ignore the custom action, instead relying upon Backand's default authentication methods.

-You can configure this action in the Backand dashboard, under Security & Auth => Security Actions.
+You can configure this action in the Backand dashboard, under **Security --> Security Actions**.

 ### Remove user from the app
 There are two ways to remove a user from the application.
 You can permanently remove a user from the application by deleting a user from the Registered Users grid.
 This requires the user to register again if they wish to continue using your app.
-Alternatively, you can un-check the 'approved' checkbox in the user's row on the Security & Auth --> Users page.
+Alternatively, you can un-check the 'approved' checkbox in the user's row on the **Security --> Registered Users** page.
 This allows you to reinstate the user simply by re-checking the 'approved' column.

 ### Anonymous Access
 By default the anonymous access is turned on with 'User' role access, which mean any one can register to your app and make CRUD actions on any object.
-If you wish to disable anonymous access to your application, go to Security & Auth --> Configuration and set 'Anonymous Access' to off.
+If you wish to disable anonymous access to your application, go to **Security --> Configuration** and set 'Anonymous Access' to off.

-<aside class="notice">To better control the permission of your app we recommend to change the anonymous users role to have less access.
+<aside class="notice">To better control the permission of your app we recommend to change the default anonymous user role to have less access.
 For more information on anonymous access, see the <a href="#backand-init">API Description</a>.</aside>

 ### Link your app's users with Backand's registered users
 ```javascript